vjmadrid/workspace-java-architecture-lab/architecture-event-driven/README.md

 The result will be the generation of an artifact in your Maven repository (local)

 ## Testing

-This project has tests : Unit
+This project has tests : Unit + Integration

 Execute with IDE or Maven

 ## Deploy